isaackogan/TikTokLive/README.md

 TikTokLive API
 ==================
 This is an unofficial API wrapper for TikTok LIVE written in Python.
-With this API you can connect to any TikTok livestream and fetch all data available to users in a stream using just a creator's `@username`.
+With this API you can connect to any TikTok livestream and fetch all data available to users in a stream using just a creator's `@unique_id`.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&style=flat-square)](https://www.linkedin.com/in/isaackogan/)
 [![LinkedIn](https://www.eulerstream.com/api/pips/patrons?v=002)](https://www.eulerstream.com/)